 Artist-in-Residence at Fire Island

 The Fire Island National Seashore Artist-in-Residence Program honors the longstanding tradition of art in the national parks and on Fire Island by facilitating artists to create relevant place- and story-based work that brings a broader understanding of the unique elements that comprise Fire Island.
 The goals of this program are to provide creative and educational opportunities for artists of all disciplines to explore the qualities of the natural environment, culture, and/or history of Fire Island, and to support the mission of the NPS to promote the conservation and preservation of the park.

-Two-week residencies will be held during the period of late May to approximately June 25 of each calendar year, and early September through mid-October.
+Two-week residencies will be held during the period of late May to late June, and early September to early October of each calendar year.

 How to Apply

 Artists must submit application information and materials as instructed in the application packet.
 A panel of professionals from diverse artistic disciplines and National Park Service representation will review applicants for acceptance into the program.

 Last updated: February 20, 2018